Areas of specialisation

 Diving service

-How does one become a diver?
+How do you become a diver?

 What equipment is used?

-Radiation Service
+Radiation service

 What equipment is used?